-1 We recommend initiation and continuation of statin therapy in people aged >75 years to be considered on a case by case basis, with consideration given to comorbidity, polypharmacy and life expectancy.
+We recommend that initiation and continuation of hypolipidaemic agents in people aged >75 years be considered on a case-by-case basis, reflecting on relevant comorbidity, polypharmacy, and life expectancy.
 Where statins are initiated in this age group, we suggest a lower starting dose and careful monitoring (Grade 1C).